TimeSeriesSVR#

 gammafloat, optional (default=’auto’)

-• for ‘gak’ kernel, it is computed based on a sampling of the training set (cf tslearn.metrics.gamma_soft_dtw)
+• for ‘gak’ kernel, it is computed based on a sampling of the training set (cf tslearn.metrics.gamma_soft_dtw).
+A RuntimeError is raised at fit time when computed value is close to 0 and therefore not compatible with ‘gak’ kernel.

 • for other kernels (eg. ‘rbf’), 1/n_features will be used.